gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 GitHub runners for both architectures.
-When a Git tag is pushed to the official repository, the existing GoReleaser workflow publishes the standalone release while the App workflow builds, signs, and publishes versioned images and a shared multi-architecture manifest to GHCR.
+When a Git tag is pushed to the official repository, the existing GoReleaser workflow publishes the standalone release while the App workflow builds, signs, and publishes versioned images and a shared multi-architecture manifest to Docker Hub as `gaetancollaud/digitalstrom-mqtt-haos`.
 Users pull that image instead of compiling the bridge on their Home Assistant host.

-GHCR is a project choice, not a Home Assistant requirement.
-The App image could be published to Docker Hub by changing the registry prefix and supplying Docker Hub credentials to the same builder actions.
-It cannot reuse the existing standalone Docker image because the App image also contains the Home Assistant base image, Bashio, and the Supervisor launcher.
-GHCR keeps that separate image beside the source repository, uses the workflow's built-in `GITHUB_TOKEN`, and creates the package on the first push without requiring a second Git repository.
+The App uses the project's existing Docker Hub registry and `DOCKERHUB_TOKEN` secret.
+Its image name is separate from `gaetancollaud/digitalstrom-mqtt` because the App image also contains the Home Assistant base image, Bashio, and the Supervisor launcher. `digitalstrom-mqtt-haos` is only a Docker Hub image repository; it is not another Git repository or another Home Assistant App.
+Home Assistant identifies the App by its source repository and `slug`, while the `image` field selects the container that Supervisor pulls.

 The Git tag, standalone release, Docker image, and App version use the same version number.
 The App workflow rejects an official release tag that does not